-(iii) Rendering of services
+(ii) Rendering of services

-The Group derives revenues from commissioning and after-sales service of heating, cooling and ventilation products.
-Receipts for those services are initially deferred, included in other liabilities and are recognised as revenue in the period when the service is performed.
+The Group derives revenues from the delivery, commissioning and after-sales service of heating, cooling and ventilation products.
+Receipts for those services are initially deferred, included in other liabilities and are recognised as revenue over time as the service is performed.